jototland/stackedit_workspace/statistikknotater/bayesian.md

 ### The information paradox

-A normal prior on the normal distribution,
+If you use normal prior on the mean of the normal distribution, if you use a huge deviation in the mean for the data and prior ($t \to \infty$), then the Bayes factor goes to a co

 ### Hypothesis testing for two independent means